nhonvo/BinhDinhFood/README.md

 dotnet new cleanarch -n MyFirstProject
 ```

-TODO: CHANGE THE PAGE IN NAME export type TProductsResponse = {
+TODO:  UPDATE THE PRODUCT RESPONSE AND CHANGE THE PAGE IN NAME export type TProductsResponse = {
   error: boolean
   products: IProduct[]
   totalPages: number